WasayJatt/NeuralNetworkFromScratch/README.md

     python main.py
     ```

+---

+## Dataset

+The project uses the MNIST dataset, a benchmark dataset for handwritten digit classification.
+It consists of:

+- **Training Data**: 60,000 images (28x28 grayscale)
+- **Testing Data**: 10,000 images (28x28 grayscale)

+The dataset is automatically downloaded from `tensorflow.keras.datasets`.

+---

-### Example Output
+## Example Output

-Add a sample image or training visualization here.
+Add a sample image or training visualization here (e.g., confusion matrix, accuracy vs. epochs graph, or sample predictions).

+---

 ## Roadmap

-- Enhance accuracy by tuning hyperparameters.
+- Enhance accuracy by tuning hyperparameters
-- Add support for other datasets.
+- Add support for additional datasets
-- Improve visualization features.
+- Improve visualization features
+- Implement a web interface for easy access
+- Include transfer learning for performance enhancement

+---

+## License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project, as long as proper credit is given to the author.

+For more details, refer to the [LICENSE](./LICENSE) file.

+---